kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 If you need to adjust the transmit power or receiver gain, these settings can be accessed via the "**Advanced**" button.
 Click "**Reset Connection**" after making changes.

-Select the antenna you want to use for writing tags with the "**Write antenna**" dropdown.
+Select the antenna you want to use for reading and writing tags with the "**Use antenna**" dropdown.

 ### Reading tags